The lobster bisque was as delicious as I remembered.

 And we had no trouble scoring two comfy backed barstools early on a Monday evening.
 After the bisque, we split the sensational antipasto plate.
 We loved the tender prosciutto di Parma, the buttery Manchego cheese, the cold peperonata, and most of all the sweet-salty-creamy figs stuffed with goat cheese and wrapped in bacon.
 I skipped the grilled bread, but for dessert I sipped the Cafe Royal coffee cocktail with Patron XO and Godiva chocolate, enough to warm me for a walk to Little Italy.

 Federal Hill in Providence is home to one of the most thriving Little Italys I’ve visited.
 Passing under the welcome arch, with its hanging pinecone, we strolled along Atwells Avenue past Italian restaurants and specialty shops, boutiques and bakeries.
 It was a cold night, but there was still a vibrant vibe.
 Cars whizzed past as pedestrians walked along bustling brick sidewalks.

 The most prominent building is the Holy Ghost Church, perched atop a long flight of marble steps.
 It was established in 1889 to serve the growing population of Italian immigrants who settled in the area during the late 19th and early 20th centuries.
 The church still offers Sunday Mass in Italian at the prime slot of 11 a.m., though it’s a sign of the times that there is also an English Mass at 9:00 and one in Spanish at 12:15.

 On Tuesday morning, we explored some history.
 The Rhode Island State House is a neoclassical building of brick and marble.
 It is listed on the National Register of Historic Places, and its exterior stood for the U.S. Capitol in the film Amistad.
 Its dome is one of the largest self-supporting marble domes in the world.
 Atop the dome stands the statue of the Independent Man, who symbolizes freedom.
-We missed a public tour but strolled around the building ourselves on Tuesday morning.
+We missed a public tour but strolled around the building ourselves.